ALANZION/Control-of-Relay-Using-IoT-controller/README.md

 ## RESULT:

-Thus the relay is controlled using Arduino controller is executed successfully.
+Thus the controller 0f relay using Arduino controller is executed successfully.